 There are some bad reasons that might have played into this as well.
 The organism that we call the Grammy’s is sentimental and gives lifetime achievement awards surreptitiously through this sort of unexpected result.
 At some point, Steven Spielberg will perhaps get another Best Picture Oscar and it will be for a mediocre movie but also surreptitiously for E.T. and Poltergeist.
 That will be wrong too, but time will tell if we look back on it fondly.
 Also, Raitt is an icon who can play plenty of guitar and has a huge legacy of great songs.
 One of which is an enduring treasure.
 “I Can’t Make You Love Me” is one of the best songs of all time.

 And she can sing.
 This too needs to be defended.
-AutoTune will eventually damn a decade of otherwise decent music to complete obscurity when we wake from our mass hallucination and realize how silly it looks on us, right up there with cosmetic surgery.
+AutoTune will eventually damn a decade of otherwise decent music to complete obscurity when we wake from our mass hallucination and realize how silly it looks on us, or at least some of us, rather like cosmetic surgery.

-Madonna by the way can champion outrage all she wants.
-It has its place.
+Madonna by the way can champion the latest outrage all she wants.
+Outrage should make its point.
 But music awards aren’t going to be about outrage any time soon.
-There are rewards for being controversial, but they just don’t get engraved and put on the mantel.
+There are rewards for being controversial, such as success, potential laud for groundbreaking, rewards that maybe aren’t engraved and placed on the mantel.
 Literal trophies possess a sacred quality.
-History will, I’d imagine, reward the Grammy’s for however long it can continue to champion people who can play an instrument and sing.
-It will go away.
-Writing songs by committee according to formulas mapped to predictable or disuptively innovative revenue streams that bring joy to millions is virtuous.
-And there are the MTV Music Awards for that.
+History will reward the Grammy’s for however long it can continue to champion people who can play an instrument and sing, which will go away.
+Writing songs by committee according to formulas mapped to predictable or innovative revenue streams that bring joy to millions is virtuous.
+And there are other rewards for it.

 The Grammys are less of a popularity contest.
 We’d be just as outraged if it were more of one.
-Harry Styles won Album Of The Year for Harry’s House, but As It Was, the single that might have taken SOTY, is one of the least worthy songs on the album.
+Harry Styles won Album Of The Year for Harry’s House, but As It Was, the single that might have taken SOTY instead is the least worthy on the album.
 Then what would the award stand for?
 It would stand for the formula.
 Song Of The Year is a composition award.
 It’s noble that this award is not trying to free itself from tradition.

 The great Bonnie Raitt wrote and performed “Just Like That,” by herself.
 It’s good.
-It didn’t beat a “Leave The Door Open” caliber song.
+It didn’t beat a song of “Leave The Door Open” caliber.
 It beat a field of mediocrities.
-This is not a Jethro Tull type head-scratcher.
+And Bonnie Raitt is not a Jethro Tull-level head-scratcher.
 This is fine.